xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_multi-vendor_email_notifications.md

     * **Vendor request has been processed**: This message notifies the vendor who has submitted a payout request as to whether their payout request has been approved or declined by the administrator.

+The store administrator should also check the E-Mail transfer settings section (**Store setup** > **Email notifications**) and properly specify the REPLY-TO email address that should be used for email notifications that will be sent to the vendors.
+This can be done by adjusting the setting **Email to use for the REPLY-to field in vendor email**.

 _Related pages:_